deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 ## Deploying the Kubernetes resources

-For the deployment of Zeppelin there is a yaml file in the project that contains the relevant manifests: `k8s/zeppelin-server.yaml`.
+For the deployment of Zeppelin there is a yaml file in the project that contains the relevant manifests of the resources: `k8s/zeppelin-server.yaml`.
-The customized images are referenced within the manifests as follows.
+The customized images have to be referred within the manifests as follows.

 The name of the server image is inserted into the corresponding field of the deployment controller: